marmotgraph/marmotgraph-core/docs/authentication.md

 # Authentication
-As described in the [concept section](concepts_and_conventions.html#dual-authentication), the KG Core API supports a dual-authentication.
+As described in the [concept section](concepts_and_conventions.html#dual-authentication), the MarmotGraph Core API supports a dual-authentication.
-One to authenticate the user accessing the KG and one (optional) for the client the user accesses the KG with.
+One to authenticate the user accessing the MarmotGraph and one (optional) for the client the user accesses the MarmotGraph with.

-Depending on what you want to do with the EBRAINS Knowledge Graph, you have different options:
+Depending on what you want to do with the MarmotGraph, you have different options:

 ## Single authentication
 This is the "standard" and most simple way of authenticating - as soon as you are providing a valid